Malleswari-Jonnadula/Malleswari-Jonnadula/README.md

 <!--
 **JonnadulaMalleswari/JonnadulaMalleswari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-🎓 2025 CSE (AI & ML) Graduate at Lakireddy Bali Reddy College of Engineering 🌟 Passionate about Machine Learning, Full-Stack Development, and Python 💻 Love building smart solutions that solve real-world problems 💡 Currently exploring MERN STACK, DSA, and advanced ML techniques 🚀 Always learning, always building
+🎓 2025 CSE (AI & ML) Graduate at Lakireddy Bali Reddy College of Engineering,Mylavaram 🌟 Passionate about Machine Learning, Full-Stack Development, and Python 💻 Love building smart solutions that solve real-world problems 💡 Currently exploring MERN STACK and DSA
+🚀 Always learning, always building

 ##  Technical Skills